lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 ## Heaven is a place where nothing ever happens

-Digital media remains effectively static and unchanged by the passing of time while traditional media patinas, yellows, curls and decomposes in familiar comforting ways.
+Digital media remains effectively static and unchanged by the passing of time while traditional media patinas, yellows, curls and decomposes in familiar and comforting ways.

-Approaching my personal digital archive has often felt like a management task, rather than a time of reflection and insight I otherwise wish it to be.
+In part due to this quality, and in part due to the available tooling, approaching my personal digital archive has often felt like a management task, rather than a time of reflection and insight I otherwise wish it to be.

 {{<figure src="./images/set-281-0001.png" class="berlin-residency-image" >}}